Retirement Made Easy: Risk Management Strategies

 Investing your hard-earned money may feel terrifying.
 There is always the chance that the market could perform poorly, and you could lose money.
 On the upside, though, the opposite is also true.
 To reduce the risk that you assume when you invest for retirement, there are a few strategies that can help.

-Diversification involves investing money in several different investments as opposed to a single investment (e.g., investing in stocks X, Y, and Z instead of only stock X).
+Diversification involves investing money in several different investments as opposed to a single investment.
+For example, investing in stocks X, Y, and Z instead of only stock X.

 The idea is that if some investments do not perform well, they will be offset by other investments that do.
-Buying into mutual funds or index funds, composed of a broad portfolio of companies from different economic sectors, is one way to diversify your retirement investments.
+Buying into mutual funds or index funds composed of a broad portfolio of companies from different economic sectors is one way to diversify your retirement investments.
+For military members, the TSP’s C, S, and I funds already provide built-in diversification across large cap, small cap, and international stocks, a good starting point for any diversified portfolio.

-Asset allocation helps mitigate multiple types of risk by diversifying a portfolio among several different asset classes – meaning various types of investments, like stocks, bonds, CDs, annuities, real estate, etc.
+Asset allocation helps mitigate multiple types of risk by diversifying a portfolio among several different asset classes, meaning various types of investments, like stocks, bonds, CDs, annuities, real estate, and more.

-One common asset allocation strategy is to invest more in safer investments, such as bonds and annuities, the closer you get to retirement.
+One common asset allocation strategy is to invest more in safer investments such as bonds and annuities the closer you get to retirement.
 This approach decreases your exposure to stocks and other risky investment types to help protect your nest egg.
+For military retirees who already receive a guaranteed monthly pension, this steady income stream can allow for a slightly more aggressive asset allocation in other accounts since some baseline income is already secured.

-It involves contributing a set amount every month – or two months or six weeks, whatever frequency you decide – to a stock or mutual fund instead of saving a lump sum outside of the market and then making your purchases all at one time.
+It involves contributing a set amount every month, or at whatever frequency you decide, to a stock or mutual fund instead of saving a lump sum outside of the market and then making your purchases all at one time.

-This strategy will result in the purchase of more shares of the investment when the price is lower and fewer shares when the price is higher and may result in an average cost per share that is lower than the average price over the same amount of time.
+This strategy will result in the purchase of more shares of the investment when the price is lower and fewer shares when the price is higher, and may result in an average cost per share that is lower than the average price over the same amount of time.
 Dollar-cost averaging works to reduce the impact of a volatile market by spreading out your purchases at different price points.
+Military members who contribute a set percentage of their pay to their TSP each month are already practicing dollar-cost averaging without even realizing it.

 Many investment strategies are based on Modern Portfolio Theory, which is a term used to describe a body of knowledge developed in the 1950s that is used by companies that manage funds to create optimal investment portfolios that reduce risk while enhancing returns.